 We know there’s a huge opportunity for connecting with our audience, so now let’s take a look at several general marketing statistics that showcase some buyer behavior, marketer behavior, and more.

-If you go to checkout the statistics from last year, you’ll see that’s a big increase; last year, there were only 60 million.
-This does, unfortunately, mean that the competition is fiercer and that more businesses are flocking to the platform.
+This does, unfortunately, mean that the competition is fierce and that more businesses are flocking to the platform.
 That being said, many small and medium businesses (and even larger ones) fail to engage their audiences properly; if you’re able to do so, you’ll be good to go.